danainan/danainan/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###
+-
 - 🔋  Meditating is recharging my energy.
-- 👫 I've always been a great team player
+- 👫 I've always been a great team player.
-- 📖 I'm a fast learner and always development.<br><br>s</p>
+- 📖 I'm a fast learner and always development.

 ###